 Engineering with Purpose to Improve Georgia’s Transportation Systems

-Atlas’ Francis Mouafong, PE, MBA is a Senior Project Manager at Atlas and currently works as a Construction Quality Assurance Manager on Georgia’s I-285/I-20 East Interchange project.
-He shares why he loves working as an engineer, helping oversee the various aspects of transportation systems that play such an important role in connecting people.
+Atlas’ Francis Mouafong, P.E., MBA is a Senior Project Manager at Atlas and currently works as a Construction Quality Assurance Manager on Georgia’s I-285/I-20 East Interchange project.
+He shares why he loves working as an engineer and how transportation systems play a vital role in connecting people and strengthening communities.

-Engineers play a critical role in helping communities flourish by creating the systems that connect people.
-Nowhere is that impact more visible than in the transportation industry.
-Thoughtfully designed roads, bridges, transit systems, trails and other transportation networks form the backbone of a thriving community.
+Engineers play a critical role in helping communities flourish by creating systems that connect people.
+Nowhere is that impact more visible than in transportation.
+Thoughtfully designed and well-executed roads, bridges, transit systems, trails and corridors form the backbone of thriving communities — shaping daily lives, economic opportunity and long-term resilience.

 • Harbins Road Interchange project, an interchange project that involved bridges, box culvert extensions, retaining walls, ramps, storm drainage, grading, graded aggregate base (GAB) placement, asphalt paving, concrete flatwork, traffic signal installation and more.